Skip to main navigation

 The skin rash usually heals within 2 months on its own without scarring.
 After the rash heals, the skin may be discolored.
 But even though the skin rash has healed, the person still has syphilis and can still pass it to others.

 Other symptoms may also occur.
-This means that the infection has spread throughout the body.
 The person may have:

 A fever.